dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**No matter where you are on your journey, that's exactly where you need to be.**
+**When obstacles arise, you change your direction to reach your goal, you do not change your decision to get there.**

-Oprah Winfrey
+Zig Ziglar